DRA6N/Terrene_Obsidian/1. World Almanac/Modules/Sewers and Spiders (2-4)/Sewers and Spiders.md

 ##### Elsin Orsen - Missive Messenger
 *True Neuutral - Human*

 Elsin Orsen is a 14-year-old girl with a mess of curly red hair spilling out from underneath a flat cap and a constellation of freckles across her nose.
 She makes money as a city-to-city boat messenger to support herself and her ailing brother.
-She's from out of town and was paid triple her usual rate to bring the Cerulean Missive into Port Gisahl.
+She's from out of town and was paid triple her usual rate to bring the Cerulean Missive into Underdale.
 So, she rented a boat and sailed out, planning to travel back to her hometown in as little as a few weeks.

 ## Plot Hooks
 The adventure begins when the party meets Elsin Orsen who has been violently dispossessed of the Cerulean Missive.
 ##### Use one of the following three plot hooks to introduce the plot:
 ###### For Glory
-While the party travels through the streets of Port Gisahl, they stumble upon the dazed human messenger Elsin Orsen.
+While the party travels through the streets of Underdale, they stumble upon the dazed human messenger Elsin Orsen.
 Elsin checks her pockets and realizes that the missive is missing.
 She remembers being accosted by a half-orc with a shock of white hair and mutton chops.
 Elsin fears Lady Akunai and begs the party to help her recover the missive, promising 50gp.
 "I'm staying at the Candlekeeper's Claw.
 Please, if you can, get that letter back to me.
 It could, quite literally, save my life!"

 ###### For Riches
-A horse-drawn palanquin cuts across the road in front of the party, stopping them in their tracks as they travel through the streets of Port Gisahl.
+A horse-drawn palanquin cuts across the road in front of the party, stopping them in their tracks as they travel through the streets of Underdale.
 A voice, not quite human, speaks from within the curtains.
 "We mean you no harm."
 A pouch full of coins (50gp) is thrown at their feet.
 The carriage comes to a stop not far from the alleyway where Elsin Orsen is recovering from unconsciousness.

 Lady Akunai will not identify herself during this conversation, referring to herself, if pressed, as "an interested party."

 ###### For Business
-The party are the beleaguered owners and only employees of a failing Detective Agency/ Adventuring group operating out of Port Gisahl.
+The party are the beleaguered owners and only employees of a failing Detective Agency/ Adventuring group operating out of Underdale.
 They have tin minutes to choose a name and figure out what their last gig was.
 If they don't start earning money fast, the business will have to shut down , and they'll all be out on the street.

 Luckily for them, a young girl stumbles through the front door, clutching her head,which has only just stopped bleeding.
 It's Elsin Orsen - your next case.